saogawa/srl-event-handler/mac-limit-enh/README.md

 1. **Logging Configuration:** The system is configured to log MAC limit events to a specific file, as defined in `srl_cfg_logging-file.json`.

-2. **Event Handling:** The `run-script-eh.py` script is periodically executed to check for new MAC limit events.
+2. **Event Handling:** The `run-script-eh.py` script is periodically executed a specified external script.
 It uses the configuration specified in `srl_cfg_event-handler.json` to determine when to run.

-3. **MAC Limit Enforcement:** Upon detecting a MAC limit event, `mac-limit-enh.py` is triggered.
-This script then proceeds to shut down the affected subinterface to prevent any further issues related to MAC address overflow.
+3. **MAC Limit Enforcement:** Upon detecting a MAC limit event, `mac-limit-enh.py` is triggered periodicaly.
+This script then proceeds to check for new MAC limit events and shut down the affected subinterface to prevent any further issues related to MAC address overflow.

 ## Setup and Configuration